Open-Attestation/open-attestation/README.md

 ### Wrapping documents

 The `wrapDocuments` function takes in an array of documents and returns the wrapped batch.
 Each document must be valid according to the [version of the schema used](#version-of-the-schema).
 It computes the merkle root of the batch and appends it to each document.
 This merkle root can be published on the blockchain and be queried against to prove the provenance of the document issued this way.
-Alternatively, the merkle root may be signed by the document issuer's private key, which may be cryptographically verified using the issuer's public key or Ethereum account.
+Alternatively, the merkle root may be signed by the document issuer's private key, which may be cryptographically verified using the issuer's public key or Ethereum account to act as proof of issuance.

 #### Version of the schema
 In future, this function may accept a second optional parameter to specify the version of open-attestation you want to use.
 Currently, open-attestation will use schema 2.0.
 See [Additional Information](#additional-information) for how to use experimental v3.0 documents, which aim to be compatible with the W3C's data model for [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).